chuckfairy/THREE.WebMExporter/README.md

 # THREE.WebMExporter
 Using toDataURL for the Three.js domElement, compile a frame array of Webp images into a WebM video for use in [three.js](http://threejs.org).
 It is based on [Whammy](https://github.com/antimatter15/whammy).
 Thank you mrdoob, AlteredQualia, and all those who made this happen.

-NOTE: the current raytrace renderer in the example is edited very slightly to add an event listener when the render is finished.
+NOTE: the current raytracing renderer in the example is edited very slightly to add an event listener when the render is finished.

 ## How to use